Ben Chasnov

 About Me

-I am a researcher in human-machine learning, at the intersection of robotics, game theory, dynamical systems.
-I am completing my PhD at the University of Washington in Seattle, WA.
+I am a researcher studying learning in games, working at the intersection of robotics, game theory, and dynamical systems.
+I earned my Ph.D. from the University of Washington in Seattle, WA, where I focused on how gradient-based agents interact in multi-agent systems.

 Research

-I am fourtunate to be advised by Prof. Sam Burden and Prof. Lillian Ratliff in the Electrical and Computer Engineering (ECE) department at UW.
-Our research focuses on how optimizers interact with each other (and with humans).
-We study multi-agent decision-making through the lens of game theory and bounded rationality and conduct online experiments to validate the theory.
-Our theory offers a compelling model for decision-making in continous action spaces when agents learn about each other, and our experiments that were conducted with annonymous participants also provide strong supporting evidence for the theory.
+I was fortunate to be advised by Prof. Sam Burden and Prof. Lillian Ratliff in the Electrical and Computer Engineering (ECE) department at UW.
+Our research investigated how optimizers interact with one another—and with humans—through the lens of game theory and bounded rationality.
+We developed models for decision-making in continuous action spaces where agents learn about each other, and validated these models through online experiments with human participants.
+The theory and experiments together provide a compelling framework for understanding adaptation in multi-agent environments.

-During my time at UW, I also collaborated with the Autonomous Control Laboratory (ACL) on human-machine interfaces and the Computational Neuroscience Center (CNC) community at UW on the co-adaptive interfaces.
+While at UW, I also collaborated with the Autonomous Control Laboratory (ACL) on convex optimization applied to adaptive inferaces and contributed to the Computational Neuroscience Center (CNC) community on co-adaptation research.

-My prior research at Harvey Mudd College was in the Lab for Autonomous and Intelligent Robotics (LAIR) on cooperative multi-agent underwater robotics and aerial vehicles, with an emphasis of deploying robot systems in challenging environments such as confined caves and open waters.
+Previously, I conducted research at Harvey Mudd College in the Lab for Autonomous and Intelligent Robotics (LAIR), focusing on cooperative multi-agent systems involving underwater and aerial robotics.
+This work emphasized deploying robotic systems in challenging environments, such as confined caves and open waters.

 Publications